clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/5-design-name-resolution-virtual-network.md

 You want to use dynamic IP addresses for specific resources on your VNet.
 Which SKU must you choose?

-( ) Basic SKU {{that is correct, Basic SKU public IPs can be assigned by using static or dynamic allocation methods.}}
+(x) Basic SKU {{that is correct, Basic SKU public IPs can be assigned by using static or dynamic allocation methods.}}
 ( ) Standard SKU{{that is incorrect, Standard SKU public IP addresses always use the static allocation method.}}
 ( )  Either Basic or Standard SKU{{that is incorrect, Standard SKU public IP addresses always use the static allocation method.
 Basic SKU public IPs can be assigned by using static or dynamic allocation methods.}}